-Augustus Wolskel (1867-1949) was a technical chemist, General Manager of the Phosphate Co-operative Company of Australia until 1938, and a Fellow of the Royal Australian Chemical Institute.
+Augustus Wolskel (1867-1949) was a technical chemist, Founder and General Manager of the Phosphate Co-operative Company of Australia until 1938, and a Fellow of the Royal Australian Chemical Institute.

 He also happened to be keen on history and joined the Historical Society of Victoria as a member in 1921.
 He became a Council member in 1926, and Vice President in 1931.
 For four of the war years (1939-42) he was President of the RHSV.
 When he died in 1949 he left a £3000 bequest fund whose beneficiaries were the Economics Institute, the Royal Australian Chemical Institute and the RHSV.

 In practice the three bodies received a distribution once every six years.
 RHSV was initially encouraged by the Trustees to use its share ‘for the purpose of awarding sextennially a prize or prizes for the best essay or essays upon such subjects as the change in the economic and/or political positions of the masses of the peoples as shown by the history of the State of Victoria.’